Dharmapuri district: History

 The region is believed to have been controlled by the Pallava dynasty in the 8th century.
 The Rashtrakutas took over in the 9th century.
 They were defeated by the Cholas in the 11th century, and subsequently the district came under the Chola sphere of governance.

 During 18th century, present-day Dharmapuri district was part of the Kingdom of Mysore and was called Baramahal.
 As part of the Treaty of Seringapatam (signed on 18 March 1792) after the Third Anglo-Mysore War, Tipu Sultan agreed to give part of his territories including present-day Dharmapuri district to the British East India Company which was then merged into the Madras Presidency an administrative subdivision of British India.

 The present-day district was part of the Salem District under British rule, until the founding of Dharmapuri district on 2 October 1965.
 The Dharmapuri district was split into Dharmapuri and Krishnagiri districts in 2004.
 Many historical rock sculptures are found in this district.
 Modhur, a village near Dharmapuri has remains that date back to the Neolithic age.
 A government museum in Dharmapuri town displays some of these significant sculptures.
+Excavations at another village, Perumbalai, have unearthed artifacts dating back centuries.